espoirMur/my-blog-gastby/content/draft-blogs/leetcode-30-days-challenge/index.md

 Day 20: Another meduim problem I solved before but this time I fail to find a solution

 (subarray with sum equal K)

+Day 26 : Worked on meduim problem about dynamic programing solve it and I worked , I learn a lot about dynamic programing .